zoquero/bgrunner/README.md

 # Features

-It allows you to launch multiple processes in background and wait for it's completion.
+It allows you to launch multiple processes in background, keep track of them and wait for it's completion.
+You can set an offset of time before starting each job and you can appply a timeout for each.

 # Motivation

+Basic \*NIX tools are too much basic:

+* With ampersand (`&`) you can just launch one process and you have manage it by hand (`ps` and `kill` on a loop).
-cron and at allow you to run background processes but you have to *ps* on a loop to realize when they have finished.
+* `cron` and `at` allow you to run multiple background processes but you still have to manage them manually.

 # Build and install

 ## Quick guide

 How to build:
+* (`make clean`)
 * `make`

 How to install: